Best Selling Laptops

 Lenovo works with the electronics industry on supply chain issues through our Responsible Business Alliance (RBA) (formerly the Electronics Industry Citizenship Coalition (EICC)) membership.
 Lenovo contractually applies the RBA Code of Conduct and associated audit requirements.

 Overall supplier sustainability performance is tracked and reported via an extensive report card program.
 Performance is assessed against over 25 metrics across quality, delivery, technology, cost, and service.
-We report the program’s status to senior management regularly and generally conduct 150 report cards quarterly.
-These report cards cover over 95% of our suppliers by spending.
+Program status, including open assessments, audits, action plans, and closure of action items are comprehensively reported monthly to senior management.

-We also engage suppliers at several events and meetings, including an annual supplier conference where top executives from suppliers and Lenovo meet to build relationships and discuss overall performance and key initiatives for the next year.
-In addition, strategic and key suppliers participate in quarterly face-to-face meetings.
+Suplliers are also engage through events and meetings, including an annual supplier conference to build relationships and discuss overall performance and key initiatives for the next year.
+In addition, strategic and key suppliers participate in quarterly meetings.

 We directly validate several tiers of our suppliers’ compliance with the RBA program and independent audits.
 Three types of audits can be used: customer driven, auditee driven, and RBA driven, also known as Validated Audit Program (VAP) audits.